Maxitive Donsker-Varadhan Formulation for Possibilistic Variational Inference

 A key challenge arises when we try to adapt variational methods to this possibilistic setting.
 Standard VI relies on notions like Shannon entropy, which do not directly carry over: for example, the ELBO includes an entropy term, but there is no obvious ``possibilistic entropy'' analogous to the Shannon entropy of a probability distribution \citep{shannon1949mathematical}.
 Similarly, divergences like Kullback–Leibler (KL) require additive measures \citep{kullback1951kld}.
 As a result, traditional VI objectives cannot be used out-of-the-box.
 Nonetheless, recent work has sought approximations in the possibilistic context.
-For instance, \cite{cella2025vi-im} developed a variational-like approximation for inferential models \citep{martin2013im}, and use a Monte Carlo-based strategy to search over the chosen family of possibility functions.
+For instance, \citet{cella2025vi-im} developed a variational-like approximation for inferential models \citep{martin2013im}, and use a Monte Carlo-based strategy to search over the chosen family of possibility functions.
 In that spirit, our goal is to formulate a VI framework for general possibilistic models: we define an objective that aligns a tractable candidate possibility function with the (target) posterior possibility function, and which can be optimized in lieu of maximizing a probabilistic ELBO.